License GuideSOC 25-2056

 Read more

 Substitute teachers who work without an active license face legal consequences across all states.
-Civil fines are standard penalties.
-Courts may require forfeiture of any income earned while unlicensed.
-Repeat offenses can result in criminal charges in some states, though sentences are typically brief.
-The specific penalties vary by state and circumstance.
+Civil fines are standard.
+They must repay any income earned while unlicensed.
+Repeat offenses can result in criminal charges in some states, though sentences are typically short.
+States enforce these penalties to maintain teaching standards and protect students.

 Career Outlook